-Sofie highlights, that SSbD is a concept to which we are not easily used to, it is not an "animal, that we can easily tame".
+Sofie highlights that SSbD is a concept to which we are not easily used to, it is not an "animal, that we can easily tame".
 Sofie stresses the apparent need to make good science available for use in the context of the CSS and especially its core element of SSbD.
 She expects that the SETAC-scholar community has a wealth of good ideas, for which it is a challenge to move them forward to utility - which asks for a highly 'forward-looking' mindset: what will be done with the science?
 What can science bring to the table, and indeed - as she cites - 'get Green Swans to fly'?
-Sofie invites the SETAC scholar community to not be shy, and make the change that is necessary.
+Sofie invites the SETAC scholar community to be not shy and make the necessary change.

-5.2 Closing remarks and thanks expressed by the Chair
+5.2.
+Closing remarks and thanks expressed by the chair

-Annegaaike thanks the chairs and rapporteurs of the breakout groups, emphasizing that especially the rapporteurs have done an excellent job.
+Annegaaike thanks the chairs and rapporteurs of the breakout groups, emphasizing that especially the rapporteurs have done and excellent job.
 They were asked to copy proposed ideas in the chat, position those in the Excel-format on the right spot, and key track of a swiftly developing brainstorm-by-chat.
 Rapporteurs were Tamar Schlekat, Nathalie Vallotton, Alan Samel, Barry Hardy, Anna Lennquist, Monika Nendza, Eva Hatzl and Erwan Saouter.

-Annegaaike finally thanks all attendees for their attention, the speakers for their valuable and to-the-point contributions, the SETAC-bureau for their support, and the organizing committee (SB and EC) for their efforts to organize the present, and subsequent, meetings.
-She announces that the 2nd Consultation meeting is pre-planned for January 31st, 2024.
+Annegaaike finally thanks all attendees for their attention, the speakers for their valuable and to-the-point contributions, the SETAC-office for their support, and the organizing committee (SB and EC) for their efforts to organize the present, and subsequent, meetings.
+She announces that the 2nd Consultation Meeting is pre-planned for 31 January 2024.